-There is a lot of press from ceramic brake pads manufacturers and distributors claiming ceramic materials are superior in comparison to semi-metallic formulations.
+There is a lot of press from ceramic brake pad manufacturers and distributors claiming ceramic materials are superior in comparison to semi-metallic formulations.

 It is true that nearly 30% of new auto manufacturers are equipping their vehicles with ceramic brake pads now, but this should not warrant a brake pad swap in every situation.
 There are some benefits to using ceramic brake pads as well as semi-metallic brake pads, but drawbacks exist in every situation.

 To understand the differences between the two types of brake pads, you must understand how they are constructed.
 Ceramic brake pads are generally composed of dense ceramic material and embedded copper fibers.
 Semi-metallic brake pads, on the other hand, are made from synthetic resins and embedded metal fibers (generally steel).

 Ceramic brake pad sellers usually boast their ceramic pads produce less brake dust than a semi-metallic pad.
 It is true that ceramics do produce less dust per given time unit and it's a result of the friction mechanism that is being used: ceramic brake pads use adherent friction (think adhesive or sticky) and semi-metallic brake pads use abrasive friction (think sand paper on wood).

 A ceramic pad usually costs a bit more upfront compared to its semi-metallic counterpart, but requires less frequent brake pad changes.
 You may deduce that ceramic brake pads cost less overall in terms of total pads that may need to be purchased over time, but this is not entirely true.